-Tres leches cake is unique in every way.
-It is made of a simple sponge cake yet what makes it so special is the delightful milk mixture that is absorbed by the light and airy crumbs of the sponge.
+- Tres leches cake is unique in every way.
+It is made of a simple chiffon cake yet what makes it so special is the delightful milk mixture that is absorbed by the light and airy crumbs.

-In a container with a spout, combine 1 cup of whipping cream, 1 cup of condensed milk and 1 can of evaporated milk.
+In a container with a spout, combine 1/3 cup of whipping cream, 1 can of condensed milk and 1 can of evaporated milk.
 Stir mixture to combine thoroughly.

 Slowly pour half of the milk mixture on the cake surface, stopping every now and then to let the milk be absorbed first before pouring some more.

-(Note that it is fine to have a small amount of milk sitting on the base of the cake.
-You want the surface of the cake to be free of any sitting liquid, though, so you can frost the cake with ease.
+(You want the surface of the cake to be free of any sitting liquid, so you can frost the cake with ease.
 You can tilt the pan to distribute the liquid along the edges).